 Don’t get me wrong- I had a fantastic experience during my time in Egypt.
 Despite its flaws, I still HIGHLY encourage visiting this fascinating nation.
+Check out my list of tips in Egypt to help make your trip the best it can be!

 My goal with this post is not to complain or incite fear, but to make you the most informed traveler you can be.
-The hope is that after reading this, you are prepared for what you may come across, and will have a better experience overall.
+The hope is after reading this, you are prepared for what you may come across, and will have a better experience overall.

 This seems to be the question I hear the most.
 As an American, I understand that the media portrays Egypt in a less-than-flattering light.
 In fact, it sometimes makes all of the middle-east seem like one homogeneous zone of awful.
 To that, I will respectfully disagree!
 I felt very safe during my entire trip.
 While yes, our tour company often had armed guards on our bus, this did not cause fear or take away from our sense of safety.
 I’m not recommending you go running around late at night with expensive jewelry on, but if you use common sense, you will be fine.